 When you chat with someone in chat rooms, you may have things in common, but you don't know the person intimately like you do your friends and family.
 While this might sound like a drawback, it can be a benefit as well, as you can sometimes get a better perspective from a stranger than you can from someone who knows you well.
 Those who love you may be biased in your favor, and they might not be able to see your situation objectively.

 In addition, if you are someone who struggles with sharing your emotions, you might feel more comfortable with written communication.
 There is some safety and comfort to not having to share deep feelings face to face.
 This can be especially true if you struggle with anxiety and low self-esteem.
 And anonymity is another perk of online chat.

 Moreover, there's solidarity to be found when talking to multiple people going through similar situations.
 While your family and friends may be able to comfort you, they might not always understand what you're going through.
-Many online forums allow you to connect to people with a background similar to yours, or if you are looking for a different perspective, you have the option of talking to diverse people who can introduce you to new ways of thinking.
+Many online forums like chat rooms, allow you to connect to people with a background similar to yours, or if you are looking for a different perspective, you have the option of talking to diverse people who can introduce you to new ways of thinking.